AmitRoy7781/AmitRoy7781/README.md

 # Hi 👋!

-🌱 I am Amit Roy, living in Lafayette, Indiana, USA from Bangladesh.
+🌱 I am Amit Roy, originally from Bangladesh, living in Lafayette, Indiana, USA.

 👨‍🎓 I am a graduate student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall 2022 to Present.